cerner/terra-core/packages/terra-table/docs/guides/SortedTable.md

 ```diff
 + const [sortColumn, setSortColumn] = useState(null);
 ```
-Next creating an event handler callback method to pass to the table cell grid's `onSelect` prop.
+Next creating an event handler callback method to pass to the table row's `onSelect` prop.
 The `onSelect` will return the metaData prop passed it each header cell.
 ```diff
 +  const handleSortClick = (event, metaData) => {